Barbog/deja-website/pages/survival-guide.preparing.environmental-consciousness.en.md

 A vital aspect of participation is to do our part in keeping trash under control.

-Meaning, if it isn’t part of the natural environment, it needs to be discarded in its' appropriate place – a fire pit if it is burnable, compost if it returns to the environment, recyclable where applicable, and trash if it needs to go out with you.
+Meaning, if it isn’t part of the natural environment, it needs to be discarded in its appropriate place –

+- a fire pit if it is burnable,
+- compost if it returns to the environment,
+- recyclable where applicable, and
+- trash if it needs to go out with you.